 Berlin, Dec.
 14.-Despite Germany's peace proposals, Von Hindenburg's declaration that there will be no rest this winter still stands.
-A military authority repeated this quotation of the field marshal's today among remarks in commenting on the fact that Germany had is going to the country.
-If more weighed carefully the peace question before the announcement was made, knowing that England did not example and "experiment," the tide desire peace because the Allies intend to launch an enormous spring offensive.
+A military authority repeated this quotation of the field marshal's today among remarks in commenting on the fact that Germany had weighed carefully the peace question before the anrouncement was made, knowing that England did not desire peace because the Allies intend to launch an enormous spring offensive.